Secure Boot Violation | Quick Troubleshooting

 Fix 1.
 Disable the Secure Boot

-Some users may wonder if it's OK to disable Secure Boot.
-The action will do no harm to your system.
-However, you may encounter a PC won't boot issue if there are viruses or malware in the system because they can attack the system bootloader.
+Disabling Secure Boot will not harm your system, but it may lead to a PC won't boot issue if there are viruses or malware in the system, as they can attack the system bootloader.

 #1.
 Move to "Boot" > "Secure Boot."